frederic-perez/AmE-dictionary/data/idioms.md

 __get in your face__ _We might get in your face but we can also charm you out of your socks._
 __get in(to) (one’s) pants__ _vulgar slang_ To have sex with one.
 (Usually said of the intention or expectation.)
 __get in(to) (someone’s) pants__ _vulgar_ _slang_ To have sex with someone.
 (Usually said of the intention or expectation.)
-__get in(to) hot water__ :two: To provoke or incite anger, hostility, or punishment against oneself; to cause or encounter trouble or difficulty, especially that which will result in punishment or reprisal.
+__get in(to) hot water__ :three: To provoke or incite anger, hostility, or punishment against oneself; to cause or encounter trouble or difficulty, especially that which will result in punishment or reprisal.
 __get into (someone or something)__ :two: __13__ To become interested in or passionate about something. _My daughter has gotten into sports all of sudden._
 __get into it__
 __get it (all) together__